jmeowmeow/PixieReport/express-progress/tasks.md

 * Presumes "Full PixieReport Function" below (pixie sets, etc.)

+- [ ] Consider TheDryPrinciple for code blobs and resources.
 - [X] Remove unused files and functions from other versions.
 - [ ] Remove neglected endpoint handlers which have served their purpose
-- [ ] Remove console.log for routine operations.
+- [X] Remove console.log for routine operations.
 - [X] Update the prospectus document.
 - [ ] Add an about/credits/source/acknowledgements page to the source.
 - [ ] Consider assertions as a prelude to tests.
-- [ ] Consider TheDryPrinciple for resources.
 - [ ] Is there a jslint to run for suggested cleanup?
 - [ ] Express.js model app format to review?
 - [ ] Replace let or global with const as possible.